 Draws and prize payments

 12. The draw is completed by StarVale Management & Technologies Limited and will normally take place every Friday including all active/live paid-for entries.
 An electronic random number chooser, which has been audited by a Gambling Commission approved auditor, will then select winners from the weekly loaded list of entry numbers.
-Please note that it is not possible to predict the chances of winning a prize as this is not a ‘fixed odds’ lottery.
+Please note that this is not a ‘fixed odds’ lottery.
+The estimated likelihood of winning a prize, based on the average 2019 playing entries, is 1 in 128 in our regular Weekly Lotteries and 1 in 879 in our Raffle Superdraws.
+Actual odds will vary draw to draw.

 13. Periodically throughout the year we will hold a Super Draw where the weekly prize fund will be increased to an amount of up to £17,500.
 All enrolled active ‘weekly’ players will be entered into the Super Draw.
 Additional entries may be sold separately to non-enrolled players to enable them to enter the Super Draw as a ‘one-off’.
 Note, as a result, the chances of enrolled weekly players winning a prize in the Super Draw may be different to that of a usual weekly lottery draw.